Pylons/waitress/README.txt

 platform support.
-It's neither the fastest nor the fanciest WSGI server available but using it helps eliminate the N-by-M documentation burden (e.g. production vs. deployment, Windows vs. Unix, Python 3 vs. Python 2, PyPI vs. CPython) and resulting user confusion imposed by spotty platform support of the current (2012-ish) crop of WSGI servers.
+It's neither the fastest nor the fanciest WSGI server available but using it helps eliminate the N-by-M documentation burden (e.g. production vs. deployment, Windows vs. Unix, Python 3 vs. Python 2, PyPy vs. CPython) and resulting user confusion imposed by spotty platform support of the current (2012-ish) crop of WSGI servers.
 For example, ``gunicorn`` is great, but doesn't run on Windows.  ``paste.httpserver`` is perfectly serviceable, but doesn't run under Python 3 and has no dedicated